Q: Why does this online course have a specific start date?

 Q: Does this course require any social media accounts?

 A: No, this course is a self-contained online classroom.

 Q: I’m enrolled in an online course.
 How do I find the website?

-A: On the day the course starts, our program officer will send you an email with a link to join the online classroom.
+A: On the day the course starts by 10am, our program officer will send you an email with a link to join the online classroom.
 Because this is a tutor-led course, you can’t join the online classroom until the course start date.
 Throughout the course, you can log in at wet.ink/writingnsw

 Q: After I enrol, when can I access the course?

 A: Our courses are tutor-led and take place on a set schedule.
 You’ll receive an invitation to join the course on the start date between 9:30-10am AEST.